-Both the Citi Custom Cash℠ Card and the Blue Cash Preferred® Card from American Express offer generous cash back rewards programs.
-They each come with a strong welcome offer, too.
-So what sets these cards apart, and which one is right for you?
+Both the Citi Custom Cash℠ Card and Blue Cash Preferred® Card from American Express offer generous cash back rewards programs and worthwhile welcome bonuses.
+So, what sets these cards apart, and which option is right for you?

 As usual, it comes down to your monthly spending.
-Do you spend a lot in one particular category, such as groceries, gym memberships or streaming services, each month?
+Do you spend a lot in one particular category, such as groceries, gym memberships or streaming services?
 Or do you spend a lot in several categories?
-And how willing are you to pay an annual fee while earning your cash back bonuses?
+Further, how willing are you to pay an annual fee?

 |Cards||Blue Cash Preferred Card from American Express||Citi Custom Cash Card|